magic-research/Dataset_Quantization/README.md

 **ImageNet**

 We use `timm` for evaluating the quantized ImageNet data.
-For more instructions you can refer to the [README](./pytorch_image_models/README.md) inside the pytorch_image_models directory or the official [timm repo](https://github.com/huggingface/pytorch-image-models).
+For more instructions you can refer to the [README](./pytorch_image_models/README.md) inside the pytorch_image_models folder or the official [timm repo](https://github.com/huggingface/pytorch-image-models).

 ```bash
 cd pytorch_image_models